Mistralys/column-widths-calculator/README.md

 Col3 = 1
 ```

-The surplus is substracted from all non-empty columns, proportionally to their size (without going below the minimum width).
+The surplus is subtracted from all non-empty columns, proportionally to their size (without going below the minimum width).

 ### Setting the minimum size